geosemantica-social/purloined-letter/README.md

 - **Resonant Ratios** correspond to discrete reorganizations of semantic topology.

 These experiments demonstrate that **meaning is measurable** as a geometric variable,
 bridging empirical machine learning and ontological philosophy.
+This experiment provides the first empirical evidence that semantic embeddings exhibit measurable geometric structure — the curvature of meaning.

 ---